Spaicho/CobolAST/README.md

 The compiler integrate with the mainframe Developer Environment i.e "z/OS ISPF Text Editor" using a REXX script and Edit Macro.
 Integration with Other text editor (Notepad++, Eclipse) is intended.

+Below is a printing of the AST built for a MOVE statement :

 -> Put here a screen shot of a complex move statement and its generated AST <-

 ## Architecture Overview